Properties of Portuguese Laurel hedging plants

 Tips & Tricks for looking after your Portuguese Laurel Hedge

-- They grow well in shade or in full sun.
+- They grow well in shade or in full sun. and are ideal plants for most soil types and pH’s.

 - It is important to keep plants watered in the first year of growth.